Lithuania

 LTV Fish

 The operating high-seas fishing fleet contributes the largest share in volume and value to Lithuanian total catches.
-Approximately 64% of all 2018 total catches are from this segment.
-The value of this segment is 90% of the total.
-Targeted species in both the Mauritanian and Moroccan exclusive economic zone are the Atlantic horse mackerel and chub mackerel.
-Vessels also operate in the Pacific Ocean.
+Over 90% in terms of volume and value of the total marine catches in 2024 were from this segment.
+Targeted species outside the EU exclusive economic zone are the chub mackerel and Atlantic horse mackerel, with 35% and 11% of the total marine catch volumes in 2024.

-Inland fisheries account for a little under 2% of Lithuania’s total catches.
-1 090 tonnes were captured in 2017 with the Curonian Lagoon being the most significant inland fis
+Inland fisheries contribute to just under 1% of Lithuania’s total catches, with the Curonian Lagoon being the most significant inland fishing area.
+Targeted species include bream, roach, pike perch, and vimba.

 Aquaculture